Velykyi Dalnyk

 Velykyi Dalnyk (Великий Дальник) is a village (a selo) in Odesa Raion (district) of Odesa Oblast in southern Ukraine.
 It hosts the administration of Velykyi Dalnyk rural hromada, one of the hromadas of Ukraine.

 Until 18 July 2020, Velykyi Dalnyk belonged to Biliaivka Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Odesa Oblast to seven.
 The area of Biliaivka Raion was merged into Odesa Raion.

+The population is 14 000 people as of 2026.
+Postal code — 67668.
+Telephone code — 4852.
+Area — 15.75 km².
+KOATUU code — 5121081401.

+The Velykodalnytska village council administers the settlements of Petrodolynske and Chervonyi Rasselenets.

+In Velykyi Dalnyk, the central estate of the state farm “Druzhba” is located, which has 10,998 hectares of agricultural land, including 9,045 hectares of arable land.

+The village has two lyceums, Lyceum Number 1 and Lyceum Number 2.
+Together they employ 108 teachers, have 59 classes, and educate 1,413 schoolchildren.
+The village also has a cultural center with a hall for 350 seats, three libraries with a collection of 25,800 volumes, a local hospital with 75 beds (18 doctors and 142 medical staff with secondary specialized education), and a pharmacy.
+There are six kindergartens with 240 places, a bakery, 15 shops, household service workshops, a school-bakery, two canteens, a post office, a radio center, and a savings bank.